 7. They Ask for Feedback and Act on It

-The best conferences treat every edition as a learning opportunity.
-They send a post-event survey to speakers, short, specific, and actually read by someone who can act on it.
+The events that improve year over year are the ones that actually listen.
+Send a short post-event survey to speakers, and make sure someone who can act on it actually reads it.
 The next year's speaker information page mentions what changed based on past feedback.
 The opening remarks acknowledge it.
 Speakers notice when their input led to something real, and it builds trust in a way that's hard to manufacture otherwise.

 This matters more than it might seem.
 Speakers talk to each other constantly, at other events, in community Slack groups, on social media.
 A conference's reputation among presenters is a living thing, shaped by dozens of small experiences shared in conversation.
 The ones that listen and improve build on that reputation year after year.